quay/claircore/docs/howto/add_dist.md

 ```
 This ensures that LibIndex will only provide Haskell artifacts to the Haskell coalescer and avoid calling the coalescer with rpm packages for example.

-If your distribution piggy backs on an already implemented package manager such as "rpm" or "dpkg" its likely you will simply add your scanners to the existing ecosystem in one of those packages.
+If your distribution uses an already implemented package manager such as "rpm" or "dpkg", it's likely you will simply add your scanners to the existing ecosystem in one of those packages.

 ## Alternative Implementations

 This how-to guide is a "perfect world" scenario.

 Working on ClairCore has made us realize that this domain is a bit messy.
-Security trackers are not developed with package managers in mind, security databases do not follow correct specs, distro maintainers spin their own tools, etc...
+Security trackers are not developed with package managers in mind, security databases do not follow correct specs, distribution maintainers spin their own tools, etc.

-We understand that supporting your distribution\language may take some bending of ClairCore's architecture and business logic.
-If this is the case start a conversation with us.
+We understand that supporting your distribution or language may take some bending of ClairCore's architecture and business logic.
+If this is the case, start a conversation with us.
 We are open to design discussions.

 ## Getting Help

-At this point you have implemented all the necessary components to integrate your distribution or language with ClairCore.
+At this point, you have implemented all the necessary components to integrate your distribution or language with ClairCore.

-If you struggle with the design phase or are getting stuck at the implementation phases do not hesitate to reach out to use.
+If you struggle with the design phase or are getting stuck at the implementation phases do not hesitate to reach out to us.
 Here are some links:

 [Clair SIG](https://groups.google.com/g/clair-dev?pli=1)
 [Github Issues](https://github.com/quay/claircore)